 Benefits of a 401(k) Plan

-- Tax Advantages: Contributions are made before taxes, reducing the employee’s taxable income.
-Alternatively, contributions can be made post-tax (Roth).
+- Tax Advantages: Contributions can be made pre-tax, which reduces the employee’s taxable income.
+Alternatively, post-tax (Roth) contributions can be made.
 Investments grow without immediate tax.

 - Employer Matching: Many employers offer contribution matching, which can significantly boost an employee's retirement savings.